 GCP's geospatial capabilities are spread across six services.
 Understanding which one to use for what is the first decision you need to make.

-Most geospatial teams on GCP use three of these: BigQuery GIS for analysis, GCS for storage, and Cloud Run for serving.
+Most geospatial teams on GCP use four of these: BigQuery GIS for analysis, Dataproc for heavy spatial processing, GCS for storage, and Cloud Run for serving.
+Cloud Composer ties multi-step pipelines together.
 Earth Engine is the specialist tool you bring in when satellite imagery is involved.

 BigQuery GIS operates on a native GEOGRAPHY type.
 No extensions, no plugins, no PostGIS-style setup.
 Spatial functions work directly on petabyte-scale tables with the same SQL your analysts already write.